Sheffield Resources Limited (West Kimberley, WA)

 The AIP Plan developed by Sheffield Resources Limited for the Thunderbird Minerals Sands Project is available here <https://www.industry.gov.au/regulation-and-standards/australian-industry-participation/major-project-australian-industry-participation-plan-summaries-table?field_company_name_value=Sheffield+Resources+Limited>

 NAIF’s media release regarding the Investment Decision to Sheffield Resources is available here <https://naif.gov.au/media-releases/west-kimberley-naif-loan-third-to-support-western-australia/>

 Economic Impact and Public Benefit

-- Drive in/drive out jobs will provide local employment, training and business opportunities and lift economy and lifestyles of Derby and Broome
+- Drive in/drive out jobs will provide local employment, training and business opportunities and lift the economy and lifestyles of the Derby and Broome communities.

 - 400 construction jobs and 200 direct jobs during operations, plus support services and training opportunities.